pbaumbach2/falcon-k8s-cluster-deploy/README.md

 Execute the script with the required and relevant input arguments.
-Script will pull alcon-container-sensor-pull.sh from https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull into the current directory then deploy resources into a Kubernetes cluster using helm.
+Script references falcon-container-sensor-pull.sh from https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull

   The node sensor will deploy as a daemonset and automatically protect the host and all containers on the host.